uc-r/uc-r.github.io/bootcamp/index.md

 Upon successfully completing this course, students will:

 - Be up and running with R
-- Understand the different types of data
+- Understand the different types of data R can work with
-- Understand the different data structures
+- Understand the different structures in which R holds data
-- Be able Import data
+- Be able Import data into R
-- Perform basic data wrangling activities
+- Perform basic data wrangling activities with R
-- Compute basic descriptive statistics
+- Compute basic descriptive statistics with R
-- Visualize their data
+- Visualize their data with base R and ggplot graphics

 ### Structure of Class Time